MIT-CAVE/cave_app/cave_api/README_API_STRUCTURE.md

 }
 ```

+##### By number of rows and columns
-The following are different layout configurations based on the outer number of rows and columns, as well as different interior layout arrangements:
+The following are different layout configurations based on the outer number of rows and columns, as well as different interior layout arrangements, contained in an [`options` pane](#panes):

 <details>
   <summary>Fixed number of columns and rows</summary>
+<br>The structure below contains all elements explicitly positioned within a `grid` layout.
+This is the recommended approach for most cases.<br><br>

 ```py
 'layout': {